apohllo/ror-tasks/task-3/Readme.md

 ## Exercises

+1. Switch to the `master` branch in your respository (make sure all your changes are commited to the current branch before creating the new one or saved using stash):

+   `git checkout master`

+2. Pull changes from my `master` branch:

+   `git pull apohllo master`

+3. Implement the rest of the exercise in the respective branches (each part has its own branch).

 ### Part 1 - unit tests

 Consider the following application - a virtual wallet allowing for buying and